The Secret of Success - Context

 Life Strategies Header Underline

-When you have a glass of juice in your hand, you don't say I believe I have a glass of juice, you say I know - because you're certain.
-You may say I believe it's apple-juice, which indicates you are not entirely certain that it's apple-juice.
-The secret of success is to realize you only say you believe because you don't know!
+When your hand holds a glass full of juice, you don't say I believe this is a glass full of juice, instead you say with certainty I know.
+You may add that you believe it's orange juice, but only when you aren't absolutely certain that it is orange juice.
+This secret of success is to realize you only use the word believe because you do not know!

-gullible or believing what you hear, but by investigating for yourself.
+being gullible or believing what you hear, but by investigating for yourself.
 Belief can't get you there, you need to be skeptical.
-As a skeptic, you withhold judgment to start with.
-You neither believe nor disbelieve, you just don't know yet.
-Once you've checked it out and know the truth then you're certain.
-But not until.
+As a skeptic, you withhold judgment to start with until you have investigated the truth for yourself.
+You neither believe nor disbelieve, because you just don't know yet.

 Food for Thought